mosabami/modernize-app-ai-ready/exercises/ex-1/5-run-container.md

     | Adults   | **2**|
     | Rooms   | **1**|

-   {: .warning }
-   > The **Visitor** field doesn't search properly.
+   > ⚠️ The **Visitor** field doesn't search properly.
 Type in the letter 'a' into the field and select a name from the dropdown list.

     ![izps11yx.jpg](../../media/izps11yx.jpg)